UPPMAX/uppmax_intro_cases/docs/software.md

 - 800+ programs and packages are installed.
 - To avoid chaos and collisions, they are managed by a **module system**.
 - This system keeps installed software hidden by default, and users have to explicitly tell their terminal which version of which software they need.
+- The modules are most often available across cluster (except for Miarka)

 ```{note}